bustoutsolutions/siesta/README.md

 - [Robust regression tests](https://bustoutsolutions.github.io/siesta/specs/)
 - [Documentation](https://bustoutsolutions.github.io/siesta/guide/)

+### What it doesn’t do

+- It **doesn’t do networking.** Siesta delegates network operations to your library of choice (`NSURLSession` by default, [Alamofire](https://github.com/Alamofire/Alamofire) adapter included, or inject your own custom adapter).
+- It **doesn’t hide HTTP**; on the contrary, Siesta strives to expose the full richness of HTTP while providing conveniences to simplify common usage patterns.
+You can devise an abstraction layer to suit your own particular needs, or work directly with Siesta’s nice APIs for requests and response entities.
+- It **doesn’t do response ⟷ model mapping.** This means that Siesta doesn’t constrain your response models, or force you to have any at all.
+Add a repsonse transformer to work with your model library of choice, or work directly with parsed JSON.

 ## Origin

 This project started as helper code we wrote out of practical need on several [Bust Out Solutions](http://bustoutsolutions.com) projects.
 When we found ourselves copying the code between projects, we knew it was time to open source it.